jasonwhite/button/README.md

 search function should be available for finding nodes in the graph.
 One should also be able to "walk" the nodes in the graph.
 Clicking on a node should display its `stderr` and `stdout` log.

-### Tool to translate other build descriptions to this one

-Since the JSON build description is very general, theoretically a build description from another build system (e.g., Make, MSBuild) could be translated automatically.

-This would greatly aid in transitioning away from the build system currently in use.
-It would also potentially allow one to glue together many disparate build descriptions into one.

 ## Other Build Systems